olgabrani/jk-synnefo/timeline.md

 ---

+## Oct 2016
+ Synnefo v0.18.1 released with many new features.
+Modifying user e-mails from the admin panel, Sentry, multiple eventd instances and automatic ganeti master failover detection are now supported.
+This release includes several improvements on project management and quota policy enforcement, performance optimizations of pithos object listing queries and various admin panel enhancements.

 ## Apr 2016
 Synnefo v0.17 released with major new features: new pithos UI web application, cyclades support for detachable volumes, shared resources among members of a project, support for LDAP authentication.